williamDunn/Notes/Data Structures/Trees/README.md

 ### DFS pre-order
 -  Pre-order traversal visits first the root node, then the left subtree, and finally the right subtree
+-  Preorder traversal is used to create a copy of the tree

 ```
 public void preOrderTraversal(Node node) {